Loop3D/ImplicitBenchmark/Moureze/_README.md

 This data set is generated from a perturbed distance field to a set of fractures above a basement surface.
 The surface is quite complex and has many features at two main resolutions (one corresponding to the fractures and the other one to the noise).
-It is samples by two sets of cross section lines and a set of points.
+It is sampled by two sets of cross section lines and a set of points.

 ## Contents